animator/learn-python/contrib/ds-algorithms/regression.md

 ## 4. Lasso Regression

 ### Description
-Lasso Regression is similar to Ridge Regression but uses L1 regularization which can lead to sparse models.
+Lasso Regression or L1 regularization is similar to Ridge Regression and can lead to sparse models.
+Regularization is a statistical technique used to minimize errors caused by overfitting on training data.

 ### Use Case
 Used when feature selection and sparsity is desired.